Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 One more time, thank you to all survey participants, and to the moderators who interacted with me and shared the link to the survey.

-Special thanks to my wife — [Yulia](https://burankova.org/) — for her advices.
+Special thanks to my wife — [Yulia](https://burankova.org/) — for her advice.
 But all the mistakes in the code and conclusions are mine :-)

 <!-- footer -->